momingse/simple-blog/src/blogs/Deep Copy And Shadow Copy in Python.md

-# Deep copy and shadow copy in python
+# Deep Copy and Shadow Copy in Python

 ---